-&lt;sup>1 Wholesale Bank largely includes Large Corporates, ELC, PSUs, MNCs, Conglomerates, Infra, FIG
+&lt;sup>1 Wholesale Bank largely includes Large Corporates, ELC, PSUs, MNCs, Conglomerates, Infra & FIG

 For Rural segment given the nature of customers, an alternate credit assessment methodology supplemented by strong portfolio monitoring is being additionally used for Credit risk management.
-The credit granting process has been defined in Product Programs / Credit Manual, and is mainly inclusive of pre-defined customer selection criteria's covering age, income and stability norms.
+The credit granting process has been defined in Product Programs / Credit Manual and is mainly inclusive of pre-defined customer selection criteria's covering age, income and stability norms.
 Credit underwriting is performed at branch level after conducting due-diligence of the customer through Residence/business premises visit, reference checks and Bureau Checks.
 Individual approvals are done as per the approved Delegation of Authority and deviation approval matrix

 The portfolio monitoring for entire Retail Asset portfolio is done at a high level of granularity and segmentation.
-Remedial strategies are implemented if a loan / portfolio is identified as an adversely labelled credit, or if there are incipient signs of stress, using credit bureaus as the primary source of information.
+Remedial strategies are implemented if a loan / portfolio is identified as an adversely labelled credit, or if there are incipient signs of stress.